Camila-Ribeiro/Body-Balance_Milestone-Project/static/testing/manual/testing.md

 5. Click on "Choose File" input and add the Image url path.
 6. Click on "Clear" checkbox to verify it is checked.
 7. Click on "Cancel" button to verify it redirects to "Nutrition" page.
-8. Click on "Update Plan" button to verify it redirects to "Nutrition" page.
+8. Click on "Update Plan" button to verify it redirects to "Nutrition Plan" page.

 ##### Logged In users and Anonymous users: